-Although there is still a huge stigma around machine translation, the technology has improved drastically in the past couple of years.
+Although there is still a huge stigma attached to machine translation, the technology has improved drastically in the past couple of years.
 Of course, simply machine translating your content will not be sufficient to create publishable quality translations in the majority of cases.

 It’s best to use an actual native speaker to check the translated content.
-Machine translation and human review can fix any minor or major issues caused by pure machine translation.
+Machine translation and human review can fix any minor (or major!) issues created by machine translation alone.

 There is one issue which could potentially disrupt this whole workflow.
-How do you actually organize the machine translation, the native speaker, your potential reviewers, and how do you check if everything is ready for publishing?
+How do you actually organize the machine translation, the native speaker and your potential reviewers, and how do you check if everything is ready for publishing?

 If you use our Translation Management System, all of the above features are merged into one simple online Portal.
 Everybody working on the project just needs to log in and they can immediately start working on their part of the project.

 Our system can help you to set up the localization into any number of languages, simplify the workflow, and support it with a number of important features.
-Considering all of the above, is there anything you can do to reduce costs, except for using the Text United system for the localization of your website?
-The short answer is – yes.
-There are two most important things you can do at your end that are of primary importance.
+Considering all of the above, is there anything you can do to reduce costs, besides using the Text United system for the localization of your website?
+The short answer is a resounding ‘yes’.
+There are two things that you can do at your end that are of primary importance.

 #1.
 Prepare the content for localization

 Simple and concise writing is the key.
 Do not complicate your messages, keep source terminology consistent, and check for grammatical errors.
-Another valuable tip would be not to overuse slang and jargon – it’s difficult to localize, and will cause you a lot of headaches.
+Another valuable tip would be not to overuse slang and jargon – it’s difficult to localize, and will give rise to many headaches.